 The RHS Encyclopedia advises a moderately fertile, humus-rich, moist but well-drained soil in deep or partial shade and that they can be grown as ground cover in a woodland garden or as a low, informal hedge.
 It adds that they are tolerant of atmospheric pollution, dry shade and neglect.

 I must also bear in mind the main reason for growing sarcococcas, their perfume, and place them where this can be appreciated.

 In a piece entitled ‘Scents where you sit’ Christopher Lloyd writes, “All the species of Sarcococca waft a delicious smell but flower in January and February so it’ll be a question of sniffing as you walk past them than of sitting near them.”

 Margery Fish says to plant under the north wall of a courtyard where their perfume can be noticed and enjoyed.

-In her Wood Garden, Beth Chatto explains, you might walk past some small, insignificant shrubs without noticing them but then, some yards away downwind, you detect a curiously sweet scent, half spice, half almond, perhaps.
+In her Woodland Garden, Beth Chatto explains, you might walk past some small, insignificant shrubs without noticing them but then, some yards away downwind, you detect a curiously sweet scent, half spice, half almond, perhaps.
 When you turn to find where the perfume comes from you see the low, box-like shrubs, Sarcococca hookeriana var digyna and S. confusa, one either side of the entrance.